frankowobu/Transport-Ticket-Booking/README.md

 ## Installation
 1. Clone the repository: git clone https://github.com/frankowobu/Transport-Ticket-Booking.git
 2. cd transport-ticket-backend
+3. create a database on MySQL called "booking_system"
-3. mvn clean install
+4. mvn clean install
-4. mvn spring-boot:run
+5. mvn spring-boot:run

+## Endpoints
+OPEN YOUR POSTMAN TO TEST THE API git clone https://github.com/frankowobu/Bus-ticket-Booking-postman.git This contains all the API requests in this project.

 ## Contribution
 Contributions are welcome!
 Please fork the repository and submit a pull request.